enfabrica/iperf/README.md

     -Z, --zerocopy            use a 'zero copy' sendfile() method of sending data -A, --affinity n/n,m      set CPU affinity

-We are adding support for the following flags:

-    --zc_api                  Tx-side zero-copy, use the Linux Tx ZC socket API (MSG_ZEROCOPY) --rx_drop                 Rx-side zero-copy emulation, use MSG_TRUNC to avoid memcpy to userspace

 Bug Reports
 -----------